 Bone Graft Marlton NJ

-While most people fail to realize bone grafts are used to treat oral cavity problems, it is one of the most widely performed surgeries recommended by dental professionals.
-They are most commonly recommended to treat problems with the temporomandibular joint which is more commonly referred to as the TMJ.
+Bone grafts are widely performed surgeries recommended by dental professionals.
+They are commonly recommended to treat problems with the temporomandibular (TMJ) joint.

 What Is a Bone Graft?